-Book review: The Case Against Fragrance, by Kate Grenville
+Book review: The Case Against Fragrance, by Kate Grenville (Amazon)

 Australian novelist Kate Grenville had a problem.
 On book tours, she began suffering crippling headaches and other intense symptoms that she eventually deduced were connected to scents.
 She realized she was highly intolerant to artificial scents and fragranced products.